Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     If the function call is successful, the voice control state changes to `VC_STATE_INITIALIZED`.

     > [!NOTE]
     > The voice control feature is not thread-safe and depends on the Ecore main loop.
-Implement voice control within the Ecore main loop and do not use it in a thread.
+It is recommended to implement the voice control within the Ecore main loop and not in a thread.

 3. Prepare the voice control service with `vc_mgr_prepare()`, which connects the background voice control daemon.
 The daemon records and recognizes audio data and converts sound to text: